koajs/koa/docs/api/index.md

 ## app.use(function)

   Add the given middleware function to this application.
-See [Middleware](https://github.com/koajs/koa/wiki#middleware) for more information.

 ## app.keys=